Cattaraugus County Fairgrounds

-The Cattaraugus County Fairgrounds is a multi-purpose venue based in the village of Little Valley, New York, USA.
-Constructed in 1931, the fairgrounds serve as the site of the Cattaraugus County Fair each August.
+The Cattaraugus County Fairgrounds is a multi-purpose venue based in the village of Little Valley, New York, United States.

-Uses
+Overview

+The Cattaraugus County Agricultural Society obtained a "new" property 1870 with a half-mile track and a large exhibition hall, and the venue has since served as the site of the Cattaraugus County Fair each August.
+In 1924, the Agricultural Society sold the fairgrounds property to Cattaraugus County but repurchased it from the County Legislature in 1995.

+The grounds has buildings available for conferences, receptions, reunions or meetings with room capacity of 400.

+Events

+Cattaraugus County Fair

+The first Cattaraugus County Fair was held in Ellicottville, New York, in 1842.
+After rotating to different towns and villages for many years the event permanently returned to the village of Little Valley in 1865.
+These grounds continue to host the namesake Fair, a week-long event offering a variety of food, animal exhibits, a petting zoo, and other entertainments.
+Main grandstand events typically include a monster truck rally, rodeo, demolition derby, and music concerts.

 Livestock showing

 The fairgrounds have two cow barns, a milking barn three horse stables, a horse exhibition arena, venues for exhibiting pigs, sheep, goats and poultry, and a domestics barn.
 The horse arena is used for shows throughout the summer.
 A Grange Hall was located on the premises before being replaced by more modern steel structures in the early 21st century.